Score Yourself Build Your Plan Read State of AINew The System Start Here

 Limitations and Known Biases

 Every benchmark is biased.
 The integrity of a benchmark is not in pretending otherwise; it is in naming the bias explicitly so readers can weight the data accordingly.
-Six known limitations of this report:
+Eight known limitations of this report.
+Each is tagged: MATERIAL means it affects how you should read a specific number; DISCLOSURE means it's a standard methodology caveat worth naming but not headline-moving.

 GPT-5 in May 2026 may behave differently than GPT-5 in November 2026.
 Anthropic, OpenAI, and Google update their models continuously, sometimes silently.
 We pin full version strings and date-stamp every call.
 Year-over-year comparisons require care; comparing the May 2026 numbers to May 2027 numbers will be a comparison of model lineages, not identical models.